 Effortless ADHD Travel

 My ADHD focus on living in the moment isn’t helpful when it comes to traveling with ADHD.
 I ignore details, live impulsively, and disregard what my future self needs.
 My future self needs me to get things done, write stuff down, look at my lists, and take action on priorities.
-My future self needs me to be a consistent and productive member of my household.
+I want to be a consistent and productive member of my household.
 To be a person my husband can count on.
 And, to kick into gear before my hair is on fire.

 - Initial Planning: This list is chock full of just what I need — details that need to be thought of ahead of time such as scheduling, planning, pet care, and clothing.
 Without planning ahead of time, my family can be scrambling at the last minute.

-When trip time comes, I can really use these lists as a guide, and as I work through the lists, I can add anything that’s needed for me personally.
+When trip time comes, I can use these lists as a guide.
+And, as I work through the lists, I can make them my own and add anything I personally need.
 When I first listened to Dana and looked at the ADHD travel lists, I felt overwhelmed, but I now see how these lists can be just what I need to avoid overwhelm.

 Later this week, I will be visiting my mother to take her to a doctor’s appointment.
 On a micro-level, I will try to apply this module to that short trip.
 Dana’s always talking about taking the next small step.
 This trip is a great way to do that.
-I’ll make phone calls to family members who have questions for doctors, by checking to make sure my toiletries travel bag is fully stocked, by packing on Monday (to not miss out on Halloween time with kids on Tuesday before I go), and by completing my substitute lesson plans ahead of time.
+I’ll make phone calls to family members who have questions for doctors.
+I’ll check to make sure my toiletries travel bag is fully stocked, and I’m planning to pack the night before I leave.
+(What a concept!
+Imaging not cramming things into the suitcase as I’m leaving for the airport!)

-Yes, travel and everything else can be overwhelming when I fail to take conscious and advanced actions to set the stage for my future self.
-While living in the now is part of the gift of ADHD, I have to put limits on where I let the now take me and how I let the now control me.
+Yes, travel and everything else can be overwhelming when I fail to take conscious and advanced actions.
+When I fail to set the stage for my future self.
+While living in the now is part of the gift of ADHD, I have to put limits on where I let the now take me.
+How I let the now control me.
 Living in the present HAS to include preparing for the future.
-Without realizing that, in the way I live, I compromise the quality of my life.
+When I don’t live like that, I compromise the quality of my life.
 And, my family’s life, too.
 Small intentional steps forward keep me on my journey to living successfully with ADHD.
 Thanks, Dana.
 Maybe a tropical vacation isn’t in my near future; however, organizing myself with focused and deliberate actions is essential.